 The BBQ is a staple of the traditional English summer and a great way for us to get back to our primal instincts and cook on an open fire.
-With summer now firmly here, many of us will be looking to engage in more BBQs with family and friends, but how do you choose the best BBQ for you?
+With summer on our doorstep, many of us will be looking to engage in more BBQs with family, but how do you choose the best one for you?

 To give you a helping hand, we’ve covered many of the basics you’ll need to consider when it comes to purchasing a new BBQ, to ensure you get the perfect one for your needs and requirements, without breaking the bank.

 Charcoal vs. Gas – The Great Debate